Pentax K-1 vs Canon 5DS R

 Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the 5DS R provides a faster frame rate than the K-1.
-It can shoot movie footage at 1080/60p, while the Pentax is limited to 1080/60i.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the K-1 provides a higher frame rate than the 5DS R. It can shoot video footage at 1080/60i, while the Canon is limited to 1080/30p.

 Feature comparison: Pentax K-1 vs Canon 5DS R

 Apart from body and sensor, cameras can and do differ across a range of features.
 The K-1 and the 5DS R are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 5DS R has a higher magnification than the one of the K-1 (0.71x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Pentax K-1, the Canon 5DS R, and comparable cameras.

 One feature that differentiates the K-1 and the 5DS R is in-body image stabilization (IBIS).
 The K-1 reduces the risk of handshake-induced blur with all attached lenses, while the 5DS R has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.